linuxunsw/vote/README.md

 ### clients

-**vote** offers two client options: a tui interface and a web interface.
+**vote** offers two complete client options: a terminal interface and a web interface. email nominations are automatically handled 🪄

 #### tui